chris-wolf/multi_cloud_storage/README.md

 # Multi Cloud Storage

-A Flutter plugin that provides a unified API for interacting with multiple cloud storage providers including Dropbox, Google Drive, and OneDrive.
+A Flutter plugin that provides a unified API for interacting with multiple cloud storage providers including Dropbox, Google Drive, OneDrive and iCloud.

 > ⚠️ **Disclaimer:** This package is in active development.
 Breaking changes may occur, and certain features or platforms may be incomplete or untested.
 Use with caution in production.